StackLimit/Gpio4Pi/README.md

 ## Gpio4PiClient
 This is a GUI app where the Raspberry Pi 40-pin header is presented graphically.
 The status of all GPIO pins can be read here.
+Clocks and PWM can also be read.
-The application is used together with Gpio4PiTest.
+The application is used together with Gpio4PiTest which communicate together via UDP.
 To use this app, both this app and Gpio4PiTest must be running.
-Clocks and PWM can also be read in this app.

 ## Gpio4PiCmd
 This is a command-line application with the following options: